Skip to main content

 inputs

-Similar to blueprint inputs and Terraform inputs, the HELM grain inputs allow you to reuse the same HELM chart in different ways using different values overrides.
-Inputs provided to the HELM grain are used when launching the HELM chart.
-We recommend using Torque's auto-discovery capability to quickly model your HELM chart within Torque including all defined inputs.
+Similar to blueprint inputs and Terraform inputs, the Helm grain inputs allow you to reuse the same Helm chart in different ways using different values overrides.
+Inputs provided to the Helm grain are used when launching the Helm chart.
+We recommend using Torque's auto-discovery capability to quickly model your Helm chart within Torque including all defined inputs.

 grains: